Word learning biases: Mutual exclusivity assumption

 Other researchers have come up with similar principles.
 Clark's contrast theory holds that "every two forms contrast in meaning".
 When a new word is presented the child assumes it refers to something that does not yet have a label, but contrast does not take into account the overlap words may have in meaning.
 Golinkoff's novel name-nameless category (N3C) also states that a child will map a new name to the unnamed object when a named object is present.
 Unlike contrast, N3C does not require children to understand synonymy, and unlike mutual exclusivity it does not hold that objects have only one name.
 Furthermore, this principle is not one of the first assumptions child learn mainly because, at this point, children are not dependent on an explicit link between the new word and the object (i.e. by pointing).
 By acquiring this principle the indirect link of seeing an unnamed object while hearing a new word is enough for the child to map the new label to the unnamed object.

 Domain specificity

 Unlike the other two constraints, mutual exclusivity is easily identified as domain-general.
-The mutual exclusivity assumption is the one of the three constraints that is easily generalized to other cognitive domains.
+The mutual exclusivity assumption is one of the three constraints that is easily generalized to other cognitive domains.
 Within the domain of language but outside of word-learning, mutual exclusivity is applied to the one-to-one mapping principle of language acquisition as well as the acquisition of syntax.
 While it is commonly applied throughout the domain of language, mutual exclusivity seems to be a domain-general principle used in analyzing many new domains of knowledge.